bion/ko/README.md

 ## Essentials

 Use `ko-defsynth` to define synthdefs instead of Overtone's `defsynth` (`ko-defsynth` was chosen so users can `use` both Overtone and Ko in the same ns).
 Then use `defscore` to define a score.
 A basic score consists of pairs of numbers and vectors.
 Numbers indicate beats in a measure e.g. 1.5 is the first offbeat of the measure.
 Measures are inferred by numbers lower than their predecessors.
-Vectors contain `begin`, `adjust`, `finish` and `!` events to be executed at the time that corresponds with their corresponding number.
+Vectors contain `begin`, `adjust`, `finish` and `!` actions to be executed at the time that corresponds with their corresponding number.

 The following plays two gestures, one starting on beat one and the other starting on the offbeat of beat two.
 Both end on beat one of the following measure.

 ```clojure
 (defscore